giachero/biDAQz/README.md

-# qzmq
+# biDAQzmq
-Repository to study and test the universal messaging library [ZeroMQ](https://zeromq.org/) with Python
+Server/Client comunication tools for the biDAQzmq board

 ### Clone the repository locally
 Open up your terminal and clone the repository locally